CalyCherkaoui/CapstoneProject-FestivallyYours/README.md

 ## Description:

-In this project, I tried to build the Html/CSS of a web-site [the Newsweek]() web page.
+In this project, I tried to build the Html/CSS of a web-site []() web page.

 ## Built With: